This post was originally published in 2014. Due to its popularity and evergreen material, we have updated it with some new examples. Enjoy!

 #4: Customer Reviews & Testimonials

-Product reviews are easy.
-And while those help sell the product, it’s customer reviews that sell you.
+Customer reviews are critical in answering the “why you?” question.
 Look for opportunities to have your customers provide feedback and testimonials about the value your company offers.
 This means giving your visitors something to brag about.

 Nothing gets bragged about more than when you exceed customer expectations, and that all starts with good quality engagement.
 From the very first visit, the visitor must have an exceptional experience on your website.
 Great content, great visuals, great follow-up.
 When you take care of your customers beyond the norm, they’ll share it.